Lawrence1024/FBLAComputerGameSimulation/README.md

 Additional Notes
 ============
-   1. All drawing in the game are drawn by our team members
+   1. All drawing in the game are drawn by our team members using PhotoShop
+   2. Music source came from YouTube